 On the day before the Oscar nominations come out when Natalie Portman will undoubtably get a nod – quite probably leading to another win, I thought it was a good time to look back at her career.
-She does have a reputation for being a little cold and brittle on screen but while films like films Star Wars, The Other Boleyn Girl and last year’s Jane Got a Gun support this, there is plenty of evidence to the contrary.
+She does have a reputation for being a little cold and brittle on screen but while films like Star Wars, The Other Boleyn Girl and last year’s Jane Got a Gun support this, there is plenty of evidence to the contrary.
 Some films, such as Your Highness, show she has a real sense of humour.
 None of these performances are among her best though.
-Not even Your Highness.

 We didn’t know then that this film would be the start of a varied and impressive career but we suspected it would.
 Portman’s portrayal of Mathilda was a stunning star making performance back when was still only twelve.
 The director’s cut of the film makes Mathilda complicit in some of the titular hitman’s kills but the original version is better having her as a innocent adolescent fascinated by and forgiving of her new surrogate parent’s line of work because he is her protector and she needs to trust someone.